 Loose Dental Arch Wire or Ligature

 If the dental arch wire or ligature, which are fixed to all of the brackets, becomes loose, the orthodontist should be contacted immediately for an appointment to fix the wire or band.
 For temporary relief of any discomfort, the wire or band can be pushed back down with a pencil eraser or Q-tip.
-Push down carefully until the wire is back flat against the tooth, and if this is not possible apply wax to create a buffer between the braces and irritated spot of the mouth.
+Push down carefully until the wire is back flat against the tooth, and if this is not possible to apply wax to create a buffer between the braces and an irritated spot of the mouth.
 Only as a very last resort in an intensely uncomfortable situation, should the wire be clipped with a pair of sharp clippers.
 Be careful not to swallow any clipped wire.

 Preventing Orthodontic Problems

 To prevent orthodontic problems as effectively as possible it is important to follow some very important specific instructions regarding caring for the braces, what a child can and cannot eat while wearing braces, proper brushing and flossing, as well as taking correct precautions while playing sports with braces.

 Food Caught Behind Dental Braces and Between Teeth

 Remove food that becomes caught behind dental braces and between teeth simply with dental floss.
 Creating a small knot in the middle of the floss can aid in removing the caught food.
 If floss is not on hand, a toothpick may also do the trick, but either way, always be gentle when trying to remove food from the braces or between teeth.